rishabh022298/ME700_A3P3/README.md

 ![Workflow Summary](summary.png)

 ### Overview of the backend processes
-This section demonstrates the functioning of FEM solver at the backend level (ommiting the functioning and usage of helper functions which are discussed in the later sections.)
+This section demonstrates the functioning of FEM solver at the backend level (ommiting the functioning and usage of helper functions which will be discussed later if required.)
 ![Backend Summary](backend_overview.png)

 ## Following an Entry Point